m-yamazoe/documentation/on-premise/installation/single_node/single_node.rst

 Single Node
 -----------

+.. warning:: These instructions should be used for POC/testing only.

 .. note:: These installation instructions have only been tested on the Linux operating system, Ubuntu 10.04/12.04 LTS x86_64 release.